Fiat Moretti Sportiva: Specifications

-The Sportiva was originally offered with an 850 cc engine producing around 47 hp at 6,000 rpm.
-The standard engine was later enlarged to 982 cc.
+The Sportiva was originally offered with an 850 cc engine producing around 47 PS at 6,000 rpm.
+Later, an optional 982 cc unit producing 62 PS at 6,200 rpm was also made available; this variant was called the 1000 Sport.
+Top speeds are 145 km/h for the 850 and 165 km/h for the more powerful 1000.

 Due to the aerodynamic profile, it was necessary to mount the spare wheel horizontally in the front luggage area, occupying it entirely.
 Therefore, the designers had to create a luggage compartment, made from a stiff cloth, between the seats and the engine space.
-The lack of rear seats was unappreciated by purchasers and in the successive year, Moretti introduced the S4 four seater.
+The lack of rear seats was unappreciated by purchasers and in the successive year, Moretti introduced the S4 four-seater.
+Introduced in 1969, the S4 was, by necessity, much taller and somewhat less elegant than the Sportiva.
+The S4 was also available with the larger engine, but it is unknown whether any were built.

 Production

 Approximately 300 examples of the Sport were produced in various forms (around 52 examples of the Moretti Sportiva S2).
-The base price for the Moretti Sport in 1967 was 1.095.000 Liras which could increase with personalisation to nearly two million Lira.
-In comparison, the more luxurious and modern Fiat 124 in the same year had a list price of 1.035.000 Liras.
+The base price for the Moretti Sport in 1967 was 1,095,000 Liras, which could increase with personalisation to nearly two million Lira.
+In comparison, the more luxurious and modern Fiat 124 in the same year had a list price of 1,035,000 Liras.